 Love Worth Sharing International - Haiti

 Love Worth Sharing is committed to serving God and meeting the needs of the poorest of the poor in Haiti.
 By meeting the physical and spiritual needs of the children, LWSI brings the hope of a brighter future to this impoverished nation.
 Rev. Jim Owens and his wife, Cindy, work in Port-au-Prince and a village 70 miles south of the capital, Fond des Blanc.
 Their goal is to minister to the body, mind and soul, by providing materials and financial support for schools; by supporting a daily feeding program for children; and by providing resources and training for local church pastors.

 Bread of Life Mission - Plant City, FL

-Their main goal is to help people become educated, productive citizens of the community.
-They believe that education holds the key to a better future.
+The main goal continues to be to help people become educated, productive citizens of the community.
+The Sanatna's believe that education holds the key to a better future.
 To accomplish this goal, they have created programs, with a strong emphasis on the education of children.
 Through all of their programs they offer these families an avenue to become independent from the social services programs, and the ultimate freedom knowing Jesus Christ as their personal Savior.